People

 Green Village Philadelphia Staff

-Zoe Selzer joined Green Village Philadelphia as managing director in March 2010.
-She brings a strong background in community building and urban planning to the organization, as well as a deep enthusiasm for the mission.
-She holds a BA in psychology from the University of Denver and a Masters degree in Urban and Regional Planning from the University of Colorado, Denver.
-Before pursing her graduate education, Zoe worked for a non-profit in Denver doing green building advocacy and fundraising.
+Zoe Selzer joined Green Village Philadelphia as managing director in March.
+She brings a strong community building and urban planning background to the organization and a deep enthusiasm for the mission.
+She holds a BA in psychology from the University of Denver and a Masters’s degree in Urban and Regional Planning from the University of Colorado, Denver.
+Before pursuing her graduate education, Zoe worked for a non-profit in Denver doing green building advocacy and fundraising.
 Throughout graduate school and beyond Zoe worked on revitalization projects in the Lower 9th Ward of New Orleans.
 In late 2008 she left Denver and moved to Philadelphia.
-Prior to joining GVP, Zoe worked at Rutgers University in Camden doing public policy research and community development.
+Before joining GVP, Zoe worked at Rutgers University in Camden doing public policy research and community development.
 Zoe enjoys travel, food, and spending as much time outside as possible.

 Green Village Philadelphia Board of Directors